 Emmett smacked my back several times, laughing.
 "If that's your reaction, it's got to be Bella."
 His eyes narrowed.
 "She didn't leave the fucking apartment, did she?"

 With another lingering look, I realized something.
 I dialed her immediately, which she answered as quickly.
 "Who may I ask took that picture?"
-From the angle and position she was in, there was no way she could pull that off on her own from her cell phone.
+From the angle and position, there was no way she could pull that off on her own from her cell phone.

 "That's what you have to say?" she groaned.
 "I have a timer on that little Wi-Fi, point-and-shoot camera you got me for our trip to Virginia.
 Remember?"

 The tension in my body left me.
-"I apologize, I should've realized that."
+"I apologize for jumping to conclusions.
+I should've realized that."

 Trust was still so tentative on both sides, even after everything.